Multimedia Journalism Major

 Why Study Multimedia Journalism Here?

 Our state-of-the-art production studio will give you hands-on experience that will prepare you for careers in broadcast journalism and digital production.
+Our Multimedia Center will give you the experience you need for the field by using equipment that top news stations use.
+You will gain the knowledge needed to write and produce news stories through our hands-on courses.
 The analytical and critical thinking skills you'll gain will serve you in all types of communication positions.

 Beyond the Classroom